methos2016/xorcat.github.io/_posts/2017-01-08-katrina-stokes-on-veganism.markdown

 ![Anything you can eat, I can eat vegan](/assets/images/posts/0009-katrina-stokes-on-veganism/anything.jpg)

-If you're unsure whether a recipe can be made vegan, google the recipe, and add the word "vegan" at the end.
+If you're unsure whether a recipe can be made vegan, google the recipe, and add the word "vegan" before or after the search terms.
 You will find something delicious and animal-free.

 ---
 Anyway, moving on.